johngodlee/windows_vimrc/README.md

 This is a vimrc which works well for me on Windows (G)Vim.

-Place at `PortableApps/gVimPortable/App/DefaultData/settings/_vimrc` for use with [gVim Portable](https://portableapps.com/apps/development/gvim_portable)
+Place at `PortableApps/gVimPortable/App/DefaultData/settings/_vimrc` for use with [gVim Portable](https://portableapps.com/apps/development/gvim_portable), `user/_vimrc` for normal gVim